eove/his-api/docs/eove-his-interface.md

 ```

 When client fails to send a pong message, server will consider client as disconnected.
-This means that client will have to enable [high level communication](#high-level-communication) again.
+This means that client will have to start [high level communication](#high-level-communication) again.

 ### Data format